yearn/yearn-devdocs/docs/developers/v2/CONTRACTS_REVIEW.md

 ### Variables - Naming Convention

-In order to make the code more clear and readable, we need to identify the unit in the variables that express amounts.
+To make the code more clear and readable, we need to identify the unit in the variables that express amounts.

 Example: